 Power.
 Nevada's allocation of hydropower from Hoover, Parker and Davis Dams, the Colorado River Storage Project, and the Salt Lake City Area Integrated Project is purchased by the Commission from the federal government and sold to several contracting entities in southern Nevada, including three rural electrification associations, one municipal and one investor-owned utility and an industrial complex in Henderson, Nevada.
 The Commission also seeks and contracts for available capacity and energy from alternative sources in order to meet the needs of the entities it serves.
-The Commission is also responsible for developing power delivery facilities and providing power, including hydropower to the new water treatment facilities being constructed by SNWA.
-Under Nevada law the Commission's customer base is limited to its current existing customers (including the power load to serve the water needs of SNWA member agencies).
+The Commission is also responsible for developing power delivery facilities and providing power, including hydropower to the SNWA's water treatment and water delivery facilities.
+Under Nevada law, for fiscal year 2013, the Commission's customer base was limited to its current existing customers (including the power load to serve the water needs of SNWA member agencies).
+Assembly Bill 199 will allow new customers to obtain renewable power from Hoover Dam.
+New contracts for Hoover power will be for a 50 year term beginning in 2017.